philios33/predictor-league/src/assets/chatGPTInstructions.md

 ## Other tips

+Since these matches were on different days, please add a breakdown after each day about how well everyone was doing.

+Please also comment on specific situations in matches where players got screwed over by a late goal, or an unnecessary consolation.

 Please refer to specific items we have previously discussed such as:

  1. Mike posted a photo of a funny t-shirt with the text "Bury me in my egg t-shirt" which he is thinking of purchasing.
 Will he do it?
+ 2. Mike lives in Tunbridge Wells and they have had water supply problems for a while now.
- 2. Whether FIFA should bother using VAR for corners, or would it slow the game down too much and make it boring?
+ 3. Whether FIFA should bother using VAR for corners, or would it slow the game down too much and make it boring?
- 3. Command & Conquer phrase: "Great shot.
+ 4. Command & Conquer phrase: "Great shot.
 Return to base immediately"
- 4. Jhon Durhan "nutted" somebody and got sent off for Fenerbache.
+ 5. Jhon Durhan "nutted" somebody and got sent off for Fenerbache.
 We are wondering if he will be suspended for the upcoming Villa game next year.
+ 6. The first three results are 0-1 5-4 2-2 which sound like a telephone area code.
+Maybe Mother Football is trying to phone somebody in Keith, Scotland
+ 7. Ed claims to have mislaid the Almanac, but is it just a lie?
+ 8. After 3 matches, Dave commented that he has a 35 point difference to Lawro and that it was "a fucking disgrace"
+ 9. Jez referred to Aston Villa as Unsustainable FC, even though they won.
+ 10. Dave broke the website trying to put in really high scoring predictions for the weekend matches.